-Stewart-Haas Racing has signed Aric Almirola to drive the No. 10 Smithfield Ford Fusion into the Monster Energy NASCAR Cup series in 2018.
-Despite having a new home in 2018 and a new ride, this partnership comes with familiar faces, notably team co-owner Tony Stewart and crew chief John Klausmeier.
+Stewart-Haas Racing has Aric Almirola lined up to drive the No. 10 Smithfield Ford Mustang into the Monster Energy NASCAR Cup series in 2019.
+This partnership comes with familiar faces, notably team co-owner Tony Stewart and crew chief John Klausmeier.

-Tony Stewart, who co-owns Stewart-Haas Racing with Haas Automation founder Gene Haas, is outspoken in his support for the 33-year old Cuban American driver.
-“I’ve raced with him and seen him mature into a really good race car driver.
+Tony Stewart, who co-owns Stewart-Haas Racing (SHR) with Haas Automation found Gene Haas, is outspoken in his support for the 33-year old Cuban American driver.
+“I’ve raced with him and seen him mature into a really good racecar driver.
 He can compete for wins here at Stewart-Haas Racing and help our other drivers compete for wins.
 He’s an excellent fit for this team and for Smithfield.”

 In 2007, Almirola left JGR to join Dale Earnhardt Inc., where he met John Klausmeier, an engineer with a Bachelor of Science degree in mechanical engineering from the University of Maryland-Baltimore.
 Almirola’s career has come full circle in 2018, with Klausmeier rising to become his crew chief and Stewart now is team co-owner after a decorated driving career.